arturBenedetti/arturBenedetti/README.md

 💬 I'm Artur Trevizan Benedetti, a 22 years old Software Engineering student at the University of Caxias do Sul (UCS), currently in my fifth semester.

-🔭 I'm a full stack developer at Marcopolo S.A.
+🔭 I'm a full stack developer with 1 year of experience at Marcopolo S.A.

 <h2 align="center" style="color: #f8efd4;"> Languages </h2>